 (a) Full papers describe one or more structure determinations.
 These submissions are validated (see §3) and peer reviewed.
-The accepted paper is printed in the journal and is accessible electronically, together with the CIF and structure factors, from the Crystallography Journals Online service at the web address http://journals.iucr.org (see §7).
-The category codes used to identify these papers are FI for inorganic, FM for metal-organic, and FO for organic structures.
+The accepted paper is printed in the journal and is accessible electronically, together with the CIF and structure factors, from the Crystal-lography Journals Online service at http://journals.iucr.org (see §7).
+The category codes used to identify these papers are FI for inorganic, FM for metal-organic, and F0 for organic structures.